Additives to the Drinking Water for Rats and Mice (IACUC)

 It is often convenient as well as less interruptive to the animals to add medication and experimental compounds to the drinking water, rather than administering them by gavage or parenterally.
 A critical factor to be determined when any compound is added to the drinking water is the animals’ fluid intake.
 It must be assured that fluid intake will not be diminished and the animals will not become dehydrated because of any new taste, smell, texture, or other factor altering the drinking water.
 This policy outlines procedures to be implemented for any and all drinking water additives.

-C. Compounds that are commonly used and with which the principal investigator (PIPrincipal Investigator View Boston University's policy on...) is familiar and can provide data or references that the water intake will not be reduced are exempted from pre-determination of ad lib water consumption.
-These include, but are not limited to, sulfatrim and trimethoprim-sulfamethoxazole.
+- Compounds that are commonly used and with which the principal investigator (PI) is familiar and can provide data or references that the water intake will not be reduced are exempted from pre-determination of ad lib water consumption.
+These include, but are not limited to, sulfatrim (trimethoprim-sulfamethoxazole).
 For compounds that have not been previously administered and for which data are not available, the PI must provide data as described in the Procedures section below.
-BU ASCThe Animal Science Center manages and oversees animal-relate... will attempt to maintain a database allowing the information of tested additives to drinking water to be shared between investigators.
+BU ASC will attempt to maintain a database allowing the information of tested additives to drinking water to be shared between investigators.

-E. Monitoring for hydration by evaluating skin turgor, food consumption, and body weight must be done for novel compounds and documented daily for a minimum of three days.
+- Monitoring for hydration by evaluating skin turgor, food consumption, and body weight must be done for novel compounds and documented daily for a minimum of three days.
+Animals should be weighed at least twice weekly during the first week.

 - Prior to introducing a new compound in the drinking water, the PI must determine the strain’s typical 24-hour water consumption.